storageos/cluster-operator/README.md

 creating an Upgrade Configuration.
 The cluster-operator takes care of downloading the new container image and updating all the nodes with new version of StorageOS.
-An example of of `StorageOSUpgrade` resource is [storageos_v1alpha1_storageosupgrade_cr.yaml](/deploy/crds/storageos_v1alpha1_storageosupgrade_cr.yaml).
+An example of `StorageOSUpgrade` resource is [storageos_v1alpha1_storageosupgrade_cr.yaml](/deploy/crds/storageos_v1alpha1_storageosupgrade_cr.yaml).

 Only offline upgrade is supported for now by cluster-operator.
-During the upgrade, the applications that use StorageOS volumes are scaled down and the whole StorageOS cluster is restarted with a new version.
+During the upgrade, StorageOS maintenance mode is enabled, the applications that use StorageOS volumes are scaled down and the whole StorageOS cluster is restarted with a new version.
 Once the StorageOS cluster becomes usable, the applications are scaled up to their previous configuration.
+Once the update is complete, make sure to delete the upgrade resource to put the StorageOS cluster in normal mode.
+This will disable the maintenance mode.

 Once an upgrade resource is created, events related to the upgrade can be viewed in the upgrade object description.
 All the status and errors, if any,